8 Entertaining History Shows on YouTube That You Should Subscribe To

 This history show is a bit different than the others — rather than covering people, places, and wars, The Curriculum focuses on the history of ideas, religion, manners, & rituals.
 Even art history had to start somewhere.

-Find more great creators, videos, series, stories, and insights by following us here on Medium, on Facebook, or on Twitter.
+Discover even more great shows by following us here on Medium, on Facebook, or on Twitter!